Dartmouth embraces historical accountability in new project

 "While there is a story to tell about slavery and Dartmouth, there are others to tell about Dartmouth and Native Americans, Latinos, women, the LGBTQ community, religious minorities and many other perspectives the students will help to identify," said Christianne Hardy, special assistant to the college's president.

 The college is approaching the concept of historical accountability in a more dynamic way than other schools by putting the project into the hands of students instead of historians.
-Satterfield is confident that by giving students ownership of the project, the impact will be powerful within the campus community.
+Satterfield is confident that by giving students ownership of the project, the impact will be powerful.

 The program tackles only one of the goals laid out in a diversity initiative launched two years ago by Dartmouth, but many hope that by confronting its past, the college can work toward creating a more inclusive future.